 Lifetime’s Ripped from the Headlines series continues.
 First, let me say the thoughts expressed here are based on the movie, not the real-life horror that Alex Cooper endured.
 (See Side Notes for more details on the true story.)

 We start off with a typical trope in Lifetime movies, a teenage female running.
 This time she isn’t running because she has an eating disorder or is about to be murdered.
 She is escaping her captures.
 Hymns play as she runs through the dark and is almost hit by a car.

 At school, Alex is literally drooling over the cheerleaders.
-Molly invites Alex over to dinner at her house and Alex meets Frankie.
+Molly invites Alex over to dinner at her house, and Alex meets Frankie.
 (Who is wearing her finest Lesbian plaid and recently graduated high school.)
 They hit it off despite Alex being a sophomore in high school.
-We get a happy happy montage of Frankie and Alex getting closer and a lot of almost kissing happens.
+We get a happy montage of Frankie and Alex getting closer, and a lot of almost kissing happens.
 Alex is a smitten kitten.

-Alex and her new friend spontaneously drive to LA together in a red jeep while listening to Melissa Etheradge, okay not really but basically.
-More happy montages happen of them frlocknig by the beach and holding hands.
+Alex and her new friend spontaneously drive to LA together in a red jeep while listening to Melissa Etheridge, okay, not really but basically.
+More happy montages happen of them frolicking by the beach and holding hands.
 They park the Jeep by the beach and sit on the hood with a blanket.
 (Like Varsity Blues!)
 They plan their lives together and kiss.
 It is pretty romantic, not going to lie.